MattPD/cpplinks/executables.md

 * Dynamic-Link Library Best Practices - https://msdn.microsoft.com/library/windows/desktop/dn633971.aspx
 * Everything You Never Wanted To Know About DLLs - http://blog.omega-prime.co.uk/2011/07/04/everything-you-never-wanted-to-know-about-dlls/
 * How can I specify that my DLL should resolve a DLL dependency from the same directory that the DLL is in? - https://blogs.msdn.microsoft.com/oldnewthing/20171011-00/?p=97195
+* How to turn a DLL into a standalone EXE - https://hshrzd.wordpress.com/2016/07/21/how-to-turn-a-dll-into-a-standalone-exe/
 * Import by Hash in x64 Assembly - https://emsea.github.io/2017/12/04/import-by-hash/
+* Isolating a plugin into its own directory - http://web.archive.org/web/20171011141708/https://blogs.msdn.microsoft.com/talagrand/2010/03/08/isolating-a-plugin-into-its-own-directory/
 * Rpath emulation: absolute DLL references on Windows - http://blog.omega-prime.co.uk/2012/12/06/rpath-emulation-absolute-dll-references-on-windows/
 * Ten Process Injection Techniques: A Technical Survey of Common and Trending Process Injection Techniques - https://www.endgame.com/blog/technical-blog/ten-process-injection-techniques-technical-survey-common-and-trending-process
 * What is so special about the instance handle 0x10000000? - https://blogs.msdn.microsoft.com/oldnewthing/20121227-00/?p=5713/